caltechlibrary/dataset/how-to/working-with-gsheets.md

     dataset frame -p zbs-cast-list.ds gsheet-sync | more
 ```

+FIXME: This needs a rewrite, frame-labels has be deprecaited ...

 Step 3. define labels for each of our dotpaths in our frame

 You'll notice when you pretty printed the frame that our dotpaths